Onboarding Process and Tools

 By 60 days, you’re actively facilitating your new hire’s knowledge, both about their new role and about their workplace; helping them meet others with whom they will work, understand the processes and practices they need to know to do their work, and making progress on established goals and deliverables.

-- Ensure all items from the 30-day checklist are completed.
+- Ensure items from the onboarding checklist are completed.

 - Check in regularly to assess how their onboarding process is going, what additional information is needed from you, if there are gaps in training that need to be addressed, and what would help them feel more comfortable and/or independent.